hlbecker08/deep-learning-challenge/README.md

 # deep-learning-challenge
+The final analysis can be found below within the readme.
+Our inital code for creating the neural network model can be found in the file 'Starter_Code.ipynb' with its trained model named 'AlphabetSoupCharity.h5'.
+The three attempts to make the model more efficient is found under 'AlphabetSoupCharity_Optimization.ipynb' with its trained model called 'AlphabetSoupCharity_Optimization.h5'.
+This project was done with Conner Dekok.

 ## Overview

-* The purpose of this analysis is to predict whether or not a charity is successful or not
+* The purpose of this analysis is to predict whether or not a charity is successful or not using a neural network model.
 * The information we are given to determine this is	'EIN','NAME','APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION', 'USE_CASE', 'ORGANIZATION', 'STATUS', 'INCOME_AMT', 'SPECIAL_CONSIDERATIONS','ASK_AMT', 'IS_SUCCESSFUL'.
 The 'IS_SUCCESSFUL' column is what we are looking to predict.